Huawei-Spark/Spark-SQL-on-HBase/README.md

 We believe, as an unified big data processing engine, Spark is in good position to provide better HBase support.

-## HUAWEI's Clone

-HUAWEI has made its clone at https://github.com/huaweibigdata/astro to facilitate discussions and contributions therein.
-That clone, however, is under no auspices of the original designer of the Astro project.

 ## Online Documentation

 Online documentation https://github.com/Huawei-Spark/Spark-SQL-on-HBase/blob/master/doc/SparkSQLOnHBase_v2.2.docx